 New York City Prohibits Discrimination Based on Height and Weight

 On May 26, 2023, New York City enacted legislation to cover discrimination based on height and weight.
 The City joins the state of Michigan and five other U.S. cities that have enacted similar legislation.
-While the law does not go into effect until November 22, 2023, employers should start preparing for the change now.
+The law went into effect on November 22, 2023, so employers must ensure they comply by taking the steps noted below.

 Scope of the New Law

-The new legislation amends the New York City Human Rights Law (NYCHRL) by adding height and weight as protected categories in employment, housing, and public accommodations.
+The new law amends the New York City Human Rights Law (NYCHRL) by adding height and weight as protected categories in employment, housing, and public accommodations.

 With respect to employment, the law protects not only employees, but also applicants, independent contractors, and interns from height and weight discrimination.
 All New York City employers with four or more employees must comply with the law.

 Employers may take height or weight into consideration in employment decisions under one of the following exemptions: